narayanan1208/to-do-list/README.md

-# to-do-list
+# to-do-list using FARM stack
-To do project using FastAPI, ReactJS, MongoDB and Docker
+FastAPI handles the backend, ReactJS handles the frontend, MongoDB handles the database and Docker handles project containerization.